 Reserve a Room

-The Dan Hotels, Israel's leading hotel chain, invites you to stay at one of our hotels in comfort and tranquility.
-Picture a trek through the dozens of markets and festivals, recreation spots and of course the spectacular tourist attractions of the city of Jerusalem.
+The Dan Hotels, Israel's leading hotel chain, invites you to stay at one of its hotels in comfort and tranquility.
+Picture a journey through the dozens of markets and festivals, recreation spots and of course the spectacular tourist attractions of the city of Jerusalem.

 David's Citadel Museum ( Tower of David)